 - 1. In riverine situations, prior to the alteration or relocation of a watercourse the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Office of Community Development, in addition to the copies required by RSA 482-A:3.
 Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Office of Community Development, including notice of all scheduled hearings before the Wetlands Bureau.
 (3-13-07, 3-8-22) - 2.
 The applicant shall submit to the Office of Community Development, certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained.
 (3-13-07, 3-8-22) - 3.
 Along water courses with a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge.
 (3-13-07) - 4.
 Until a Regulatory Floodway is designated along watercourses, no new construction, substantial improvements, or other development (including fill) shall be permitted within Zone AE on the FIRM, unless it is demonstrated by the applicant that the cumulative effect of the proposed development, when combined with all existing and anticipated development, will not increase the water surface elevation of the base flood more than one (1) foot at any point within the community.
 (3-13-07) - 5.
 The applicant shall submit to the Office of Community Development any floodway data available from Federal, State, or other sources as criteria to prove that all development located in Zone A meet the following floodway requirement: "No encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood levels within the community during the base flood discharge."
-(3-13-07, 3-8-22) - IN SPECIAL FLOOD HAZARD AREAS, the applicants shall determine the one hundred (100) year flood elevation in the following order of precedence according to the data available.
+(3-13-07, 3-8-22) - K. IN SPECIAL FLOOD HAZARD AREAS, the applicants shall determine the base flood elevation in the following order of precedence according to the data available.
 (3-8-22) - 1.
 In Zone AE, refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM or FHBM.
 (3-13-07) - 2.
-In A Zones the applicant shall submit to the Office of Community Development any one hundred (100) year flood elevation data available from any federal, state, or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals).
-(3-13-07, 3-8-22)
+In A Zones the applicant shall submit to the Office of Community Development any base flood elevation data available from any federal, state, or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals).
+Where a base flood elevation is not available or not known for Zone A, the base flood elevation shall be determined to be at least 2 feet above the highest adjacent grade.
+(3-13-07, 3-8-22, 3-12-24)